 Our poetry faculty consists of nationally and internationally known writers from many different backgrounds, working in broadly diverse styles and subject matter.
-At SNC Tahoe, you’ll work with writers like Carolyn Forché, Patricia Smith, Brian Turner, Nathalie Handal, Lee Herrick, and many more.
+At SNU Tahoe, you’ll work with writers like Carolyn Forché, Patricia Smith, Brian Turner, Nathalie Handal, Lee Herrick, and many more.

-“In the Sierra Nevada College MFA program, graduate students can expect supportive rigor, literary inspiration, and a deepened understanding of their craft.
+“In the Sierra Nevada University MFA program, graduate students can expect supportive rigor, literary inspiration, and a deepened understanding of their craft.
 We want to work with you and share what we know—from idea to final draft, from the personal to the political, from the local to the global.
 This program builds writers, and through your words, your life and others’ lives may well be transformed.”

 — Lee Herrick, MFA Faculty

-SNC Tahoe provides a nurturing, mentoring environment for its students, where social and environmental justice issues can be explored alongside poems that explore the interior world of the artist.
+SNU Tahoe provides a nurturing, mentoring environment for its students, where social and environmental justice issues can be explored alongside poems that explore the interior world of the artist.
 We equip students with the tools — and the inspiration — to succeed in their writing lives long after obtaining their degree.
 As we see it, the poems we write today have something to teach us about the poems we will write tomorrow.